opencs/ocs-git-work-history/README.md

 ## Description

-**OpenCS Git Work History** is a small console tool written in Python 3 that was designed to create simple report of ativities on Git repositories, specially those who use the brench-on-feature mode.
+**OpenCS Git Work History** is a small console tool written in Python 3 that was designed to create simple report of activities on Git repositories, specially those who use the branch-on-feature mode.

 It generates a simple reports in HTML 5 that shows the number of lines of code (LOC) contributed and/or removed by each developer on each day of work on all